 Tenants, on the other hand, are required to pay rent on time.
 They are responsible for keeping the home safe and livable by cleaning and disposing of waste, keeping the property clean, and avoiding property damage.
 Utilities should be utilized fairly.
 Unless the contract specifies otherwise, the property must be used solely for residential housing.

 If a dispute arises, an unrepresented landlord or tenant may become overwhelmed by the complexity of the legal system, the pace with which the process moves, and the general difficulty in understanding their rights under the Arizona Landlord & Tenant Act and other statutes.
 You should always keep apprised over your rights under the Arizona Landlord & Tenant Act.

 The Arizona Landlord & Tenant Act provides four different ways a forcible detainer can occur.
 The most common situation in which a forcible detainer occurs is where a tenant whose lease has been terminated retains possession of the premises even after receiving a written demand of possession by the landlord.
 You can find additional information on the forcible detainers, including the rights of the parties, in Sections 12-1173 and 12-1173.01 of the Arizona Landlord & Tenant Act.

 Zazueta Law, PLLC has successfully represented clients in disputes involving forcible detainers.
-If you are currently involved in a landlord-tenant dispute, or believe a dispute is imminent, contact Zazueta Law for a free consultation.
+If you are currently involved in a landlord-tenant dispute, or believe a dispute is imminent, contact Zazueta Law for a scheduled consultation.
 We take the necessary time to review the facts of your case to recommend how you should proceed and whether legal representation is in your best interest.